xsultan/NPMPM/readme.md

 `errorLimit` : The limit number of errors to terminate the app when it is reached.

 `parallelLimit` : Number of changes we will process at once.

+### Usage

+In a terminal, type `node getAllPackages.js` to start the NPM packages data retrieval process.